ExpressionEngine Docs

 {cp_session_id}

-The session id for the control panel.
+The active session id for the control panel.
 This is the value needed in the “S=” portion of the control panel URL.
-Only output for logged-in members who have access to the Control Panel, for instance to build a front-end URL to an add-on in the control panel:
+Only made available for logged-in members who have access to the Control Panel.
+Used to build a URL from the front-end to, for instance, an add-on in the control panel.
+If sessions are not required for control panel login, this variable returns 0.

 {/if}